ALM-LAB/PACE/README.md

 **🕛 PHASE 4**

-15. [ ] Add a "search by voice" button to the web app
+15. [x] Slides & Demo
-16. [ ] Add "Fake News" detection to the web app
+16. [ ] Add a "search by voice" button to the web app -- Future Work
-16. [ ] Slides & Demo
+17. [ ] Add "Fake News" detection to the web app - Future Work

 **END OF PHASE 4**